 “The idea behind this is to make it as rural as we can make it,” said Brad Goss, attorney for NT Builders, while presenting the plans to the commission.

-Rhonda Hanne, one of more than 16 people who spoke against the project, argued that no amount of revisions would be enough to offset its environmental impact.
+Rhonda Hanne, of Weldon Spring, one of more than 16 people who spoke against the project during more than an hour of testimony, argued that no amount of revisions or special considerations would be enough to offset its environmental impact.

-“While I commend the hard work that’s been done about this ...
+“While I commend the hard work that’s been done...
 I don’t care about it, because one house on that property is too many,” she said.

 The St. Charles County Council will review the plans Aug 12.
 Approval from five of seven members will be needed for the project to pass.

 That was the case in June 2018, when the council approved a concept plan for the project.
 The Planning and Zoning Commission had voted overwhelmingly two months earlier to recommend against the housing plan.
-The County Council overrode that decision with a 5-1 vote that was met with a chorus of boos from the crowd of several dozen in the council chambers.
+After twice delaying a final vote to allow the developer to revise the project, the County Council overrode the commission's recommendation with a 5-1 vote that was met with a chorus of boos from the crowd of several dozen in the council chambers.